City-of-Helsinki/hitas/.github/pull_request_template.md

 ## Pull request checklist

-Check the boxes for each DoD items that has been completed:
+Check the boxes for each DoD item that has been completed:

-- **Frontend**
+- **Testing**
   - [ ] Changes have been tested
-- **Backend**
-    - [ ] Changes have been tested
+  - [ ] Automatic tests have been added
+- **Database**
+  - [ ] Database migrations will work in the DEV & TEST environments
+  - [ ] initial.json has been updated to work with migrations
+  - [ ] Oracle migration has been updated
+- **Documentation**
-    - [ ] Automatic tests has been added
+  - [ ] Tooltips have been added in the frontend for all new fields
   - [ ] OpenAPI definitions have been updated
-    - [ ] Database migrations will work in test environment
-    - [ ] Oracle migration has been updated
+  - [ ] Test instructions have been written for the customer in the appropriate ticket in Jira
-    - [ ] initial.json has been updated to work with migrations
+  - [ ] Terminology page in Confluence has been updated

 ## Test plan